brave/qa-resources/wikitemplate-minorCRbump.md

 - [ ]  Check signature: If OS Run `spctl --assess --verbose /Applications/Brave-Browser-Beta.app/` and make sure it returns `accepted`.
 If Windows right click on the `brave_installer-x64.exe` and go to Properties, go to the Digital Signatures tab and double click on the signature.
 Make sure it says "The digital signature is OK" in the popup window

-### Data(Upgrade from previous release)

-- [ ]  Make sure that data from the last version appears in the new version OK
-- [ ]  With data from the last version, verify that
-  - [ ]  bookmarks on the bookmark toolbar and bookmark folders can be opened
-  - [ ]  cookies are preserved
-  - [ ]  installed extensions are retained and work correctly
-  - [ ]  opened tabs can be reloaded
-  - [ ]  stored passwords are preserved
-  - [ ]  unpinned tabs can be pinned

 ### Widevine